duraki/SketchCrapp/README.md

 If you have troubles using the script, please contact the team via GitHub Issues.

 ---
+## Version Request

+#### Higher Version

+If version you are using is much higher than we support, please notify the team via GitHub Issues.

+#### Lower Version

+If you really need specific version you can contact the team via GitHub Issues, but we can only do our best to help you.

 **Build with ❤️ by [@elijahtsai](https://twitter.com/elijahtsai_) & [@duraki](https://twitter.com/0xduraki)**